jdjakub/papers/prog-2022/prog22-manuscript.md

 - Domain-specific programming systems such as Dark\ \cite{DarkWeb}, which claims a "holistic" programming experience for cloud API services.
 This includes a language, a direct manipulation editor, and near-instantaneous building and deployment.
 - Even for general purpose programming with conventional tools, systems like Replit\ \cite{ReplitWeb} have demonstrated the benefits of integrating all needed languages, tools, and user interfaces into a seamless experience, available from the browser, that requires no setup.

 Research that follows the programming systems perspective can be found in a number of research venues.
-Those include Human-Computer Interaction conferences such as [UIST](https://uist.acm.org/)^[ACM Symposium on User Interface Software and Technology] and [VL/HCC](https://conferences.computer.org/VLHCC/)^[IEEE Symposium on Visual Languages and Human-Centric Computing].
+Those include Human-Computer Interaction conferences such as [UIST](https://uist.acm.org/)^[ACM Symposium on User Interface Software and Technology.] and [VL/HCC](https://conferences.computer.org/VLHCC/)^[IEEE Symposium on Visual Languages and Human-Centric Computing.].
 However, work in those often emphasizes the user experience over technical description.
-Programming systems are often presented in workshops such as [LIVE](https://liveprog.org/) and [PX](https://2021.programming-conference.org/home/px-2021)^[Programming eXperience].
+Programming systems are often presented in workshops such as [LIVE](https://liveprog.org/) and [PX](https://2021.programming-conference.org/home/px-2021)^[Programming eXperience.].
 However, work in those venues is often limited to the authors' individual perspectives and suffers from the aforementioned difficulty of comparing to other systems.

 Concrete examples of systems appear throughout the paper.
 Recent systems which motivated some of our dimensions include Subtext\ \cite{Subtext}, which combines code with its live execution in a single editable representation; Sketch-n-sketch\ \cite{SnS}, which can synthesize code by direct manipulation of its outputs; Hazel\ \cite{Hazel}, a live functional programming environment with typed holes to enable execution of incomplete or ill-typed programs; and Webstrates\ \cite{Webstrates}, which extends Web pages with real-time sharing of state.